leanjperalta/Python/README.md

-# Python
+# Python scripts

-Repositorio personal de scripts en Python enfocados en automatización, consultas de datos contra Active Directory y desarrollo de modelos de API utilizando la librería FastAPI.
+Personal repository of Python scripts focused on automation, data querying against Active Directory, and API development using the FastAPI library.